osimosu/osimosu.github.io/_posts/2021-07-12-how-to-implement-multi-factor-authentication-using-yesid.markdown

 has (e.g smartphone, a key, bank card etc), something the user is (e.g fingerprint, voice etc.) and/or somewhere the user is  (e.g GPS coordinates).

-Below is a simplified diagram of how YES IDENTITY enables multi-factor Authentication.
+Below is a simplified diagram of how Authorize.ID enables multi-factor Authentication.

 ![Multi-factor authentication demo](/img/mfa.png)

 1. A user initiates a login using their credentials typically username and password.
 In your backend, you initiate an Authentication request to
-   YES IDENTITY's [Authorize Endpoint](https://datatracker.ietf.org/doc/html/rfc6749#section-3.1){:target="_blank"} using a user identifier.
-YES IDENTITY's private endpoints are protected using [Oauth 2.0 Client Authentication methods](https://darutk.medium.com/oauth-2-0-client-authentication-4b5f929305d4){:target="_blank"}
+   Authorize.ID's [Authorize Endpoint](https://datatracker.ietf.org/doc/html/rfc6749#section-3.1){:target="_blank"} using a
+   user identifier.
+Authorize.ID's private endpoints are protected using [Oauth 2.0 Client Authentication methods](https://darutk.medium.com/oauth-2-0-client-authentication-4b5f929305d4){:target="_blank"}
    .
 A transaction ID (auth_req_id) with polling interval and expiration date is returned in the response to the client i.e your backend, then passed to the browser.
-YES IDENTITY also supports `PING` mode whereby your backend is notified via a callback when the user has acted on the request.
+Authorize.ID also supports `PING` mode whereby your backend is notified via a callback when the user has acted on the request.

 2. The client uses the transaction ID (auth_req_id) to check the status of the Authentication request.
 If approved, a bearer token is returned in the response body, and the browser can then use that to access protected resources.

 3. The device/app is notified of an Authentication request.
-YES IDENTITY can notify the device on your behalf, or you can notify the device yourself.
+Authorize.ID can notify the device on your behalf, or you can notify the device yourself.

 4. The device retrieves the Authentication request.